FearlessClock/RobotFactory/README.md

 The Robo-monks go about their lives eating, drinking, sleeping and worshipping.
 During the day or while they are sleeping, the robots can have visions and dreams giving them a special task to do.
+2. The little robots are in a guild of sorts and the tasks that the user can give the robots are in the form of missions/quests on a mission board.

 ### Technicalities.
 1. Each agent is independent.
 They have needs (e.i tamagochi.